 Wondering what it is like to paint your home for the last time?
-We show you every step involved so you can virtually experience the entire process.
+Below, we show you every step involved so you can virtually experience the entire process.
 You will learn how the Rhino Shield coating is done properly and the quality materials involved to get the job done right.
 The steps below represent the typical application method a professional paint contractor would use to apply the Rhino Shield product.
-Every home is unique and some steps may be done differently or additional steps required.
-The goal is to get the job done right the first time and 100%.
+Please note, every home is unique and some steps may be done differently or additional steps may be required.

 1. Thorough Inspection